kami-lel/wheel-pets/README.md

-# CMPM 171 Project
+# Wheel Pets README

-TODO: need a *real* name
+from Project Owner<sup>3</sup>

-repo for CMPM 171 project
+A game and prototype for CMPM 171, UCSC